 - Bob himself would be incriminated by the evidence.

 - The evidence contains information which would exonerate another villain who is on trial for another crime.

 - The evidence, if involving a dead person, might cast a bad light on their memory — and Bob was a good friend/relative/lover of the dead person.

 - The evidence is entirely worthless — it's too late to act.

 - Bob wants to punish the bad guy himself.

-- While the evidence could get the bad guy put away or otherwise punished, it would cause scandals and create chaos for a lot of people, some who may be entirely innocent.
+- While the evidence could get the bad guy put away or otherwise punished, it would cause scandals and create chaos for a lot of people, some of whom may be entirely innocent.

 - The evidence would reveal an ugly truth about a past event that the public perceives as a good thing, and Bob wants the event to stay a good thing.

 - Bob is currently on the run or at least not on good terms with the local authorities, so he can't give the evidence to them without being captured/killed/arrested.

 - Bob is eventually revealed to be the villain.

 - Bob believes that the criminal is genuinely repentant and need not be punished further.